Bodhidharma: Biography as a hagiographic process

 According to John McRae, Bodhidharma has been the subject of a hagiographic process which served the needs of Chan Buddhism.
-According to him it is not possible to write an accurate biography of Bodhidharma:
+According to him, it is not possible to write an accurate biography of Bodhidharma:

-McRae's standpoint accords with Yanagida's standpoint: "Yanagida ascribes great historical value to the witness of the disciple Tanlin, but at the same time acknowledges the presence of "many puzzles in the biography of Bodhidharma".
+McRae's standpoint accords with Yanagida's standpoint: "Yanagida ascribes great historical value to the witness of the disciple Tanlin, but at the same time, acknowledges the presence of 'many puzzles in the biography of Bodhidharma'".
 Given the present state of the sources, he considers it impossible to compile a reliable account of Bodhidharma's life.

 Several scholars have suggested that the composed image of Bodhidharma depended on the combination of supposed historical information on various historical figures over several centuries.
 Bodhidharma as a historical person may even never have actually existed.

 Origins and place of birth

 Dumoulin comments on the three principal sources.
 The Persian heritage is doubtful, according to Dumoulin: "In the Description of the Lo-yang temple, Bodhidharma is called a Persian.
 Given the ambiguity of geographical references in writings of this period, such a statement should not be taken too seriously."
 Dumoulin considers Tanlin's account of Bodhidharma being "the third son of a great Brahman king" to be a later addition, and finds the exact meaning of "South Indian Brahman stock" unclear: "And when Daoxuan speaks of origins from South Indian Brahman stock, it is not clear whether he is referring to roots in nobility or to India in general as the land of the Brahmans."

 These Chinese sources lend themselves to make inferences about Bodhidharma's origins.
 "The third son of a Brahman king" has been speculated to mean "the third son of a Pallava king".
-Based on a specific pronunciation of the Chinese characters 香至 as Kang-zhi, meaning “fragrance extreme", Tsutomu Kambe identifies 香至 to be Kanchipuram, an old capital town in the state Tamil Nadu, India.
+Based on a specific pronunciation of the Chinese characters 香至 as Kang-zhi, meaning "fragrance extreme", Tsutomu Kambe identifies 香至 to be Kanchipuram, an old capital town in the state Tamil Nadu, India.
 According to Tsutomu Kambe, "Kanchi means 'a radiant jewel' or 'a luxury belt with jewels', and puram means a town or a state in the sense of earlier times.
 Thus, it is understood that the '香至-Kingdom' corresponds to the old capital 'Kanchipuram'."

 Acharya Raghu, in his work 'Bodhidharma Retold', used a combination of multiple factors to identify Bodhidharma from the state of Andhra Pradesh in South India, specifically to the geography around Mt.
 Sailum or modern day Srisailam.

 The Pakistani scholar Ahmad Hasan Dani speculated that according to popular accounts in Pakistan's northwest, Bodhidharma may be from the region around the Peshawar valley, or possibly around modern Afghanistan's eastern border with Pakistan.

 Caste

-In the context of the Indian caste system the mention of "Brahman king" acquires a nuance.
-Broughton notes that "king" implies that Bodhidharma was of caste of warriors and rulers.
+In the context of the Indian caste system, the mention of "Brahman king" acquires a nuance.
+Broughton notes that "king" implies that Bodhidharma was of a caste of warriors and rulers.
 Brahman is, in western contexts, easily understood as Brahmana or Brahmin, which means priest.